 One thing I know about myself is that I process things by writing them out.
 It can be a pros and cons list, a series of open-ended questions that I free write in response to, or just a set of intentions for the month.
 But the thing that’s brought my self-reflection (and self-acceptance) to the next level is using my tarot deck as a starting point for journaling.
 I’ve actually never filled up journals faster in my life — which is thrilling for a notebook-loving nerd.

-Apart from my love of cute paper ephemera, tarot has become a daily practice for me because it puts me in touch with my intuition*.
-It gives me a thumbs up or a gentle slap in the face (depending on what I need) and feels a little magical.
+Apart from my love of cute paper ephemera, tarot has become a daily practice for me because it puts me in touch with my intuition* through imagery.
+It gives me a thumbs up or a gentle slap (depending on what I need) and feels a little magical.
 And I’m all about the everyday feeling more magical.
+The imagery connects to another part of my consciousness that’s not always easy to access when I’m in the typical hampster wheel of my mind.

 *Intuition = that part of us that’s calm, quiet, and knows exactly what to do.
 It’s the antithesis of those other parts that are talking some trash about our thighs, telling us we’re not successful enough, or that we should live in fear of having our man stolen and other nonsense.